Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 #### Coordinates
 ![top bar coordinate](./images/top-bar-coordinates.png)

-This displays the coordinates of your selected cube, you can also select other coordinates here.
+Display the coordinates of your selected cube.
+You can also select coordinates here.
 The "z limit" and the tick button allow you to limit the number of observable cubes by their z coordinate in the world map, but you don't have to worry about this if your z dimension = 3.